dbt-labs/dbt-release/README.md

+> This repository is not used to release dbt anymore, see respective dbt repository for current release process.

 # dbt Release

 Automatically build and test releases based on files added to the `releases` folder for Pypi, Homebrew, and Docker.